Drupe

-In botany, a drupe (or stone fruit) is an indehiscent fruit in which an outer fleshy part (exocarp, or skin, and mesocarp, or flesh) surrounds a single shell (the pit, stone, or pyrena) of hardened endocarp with a seed (kernel) inside.
+In botany, a drupe (or stone fruit) is a type of fruit in which an outer fleshy part (exocarp, or skin, and mesocarp, or flesh) surrounds a single shell (the pip (UK), pit (US), stone, or pyrena) of hardened endocarp with a seed (kernel) inside.
+Drupes do not split open to release the seed, i.e., they are indehiscent.
 These fruits usually develop from a single carpel, and mostly from flowers with superior ovaries (polypyrenous drupes are exceptions).

-The definitive characteristic of a drupe is that the hard, lignified stone is derived from the ovary wall of the flower.
+The definitive characteristic of a drupe is that the hard, woody (lignified) stone is derived from the ovary wall of the flower.
 In an aggregate fruit, which is composed of small, individual drupes (such as a raspberry), each individual is termed a drupelet, and may together form an aggregate fruit.
 Such fruits are often termed berries, although botanists use a different definition of berry.
 Other fleshy fruits may have a stony enclosure that comes from the seed coat surrounding the seed, but such fruits are not drupes.

 Flowering plants that produce drupes include coffee, jujube, mango, olive, most palms (including açaí, date, sabal and oil palms), pistachio, white sapote, cashew, and all members of the genus Prunus, including the almond, apricot, cherry, damson, peach, nectarine, and plum.

 The term drupaceous is applied to a fruit having the structure and texture of a drupe, but which does not precisely fit the definition of a drupe.

-Terminology
+Description

 The boundary between a drupe and a berry is not always clear.
-Thus, some sources describe the fruit of species from the genus Persea, which includes the avocado, as a drupe, others describe avocado fruit as a berry.
+Thus, some sources describe the fruit of species from the genus Persea, which includes the avocado, as a drupe; others describe the avocado as a berry.
 One definition of berry requires the endocarp to be less than 2 mm thick, other fruits with a stony endocarp being drupes.
-In marginal cases, terms such as drupaceous or drupe-like may be used.
+In marginal cases, terms such as drupaceous or drupe-like are sometimes used.

-The term stone fruit (also stonefruit) can be a synonym for drupe or, more typically, it can mean just the fruit of the genus Prunus.

-Freestone refers to a drupe having a stone which can be removed from the flesh with ease.
-The flesh is not attached to the stone and does not need to be cut to free the stone.
-Freestone varieties of fruits are preferred for uses that require careful removal of the stone, especially if removal will be done by hand.
-Freestone plums are preferred for making homegrown prunes, and freestone sour cherries are preferred for making pies and cherry soup.

-Clingstone refers to a drupe having a stone which cannot be easily removed from the flesh.
-The flesh is attached strongly to the stone and must be cut to free the stone.
-Clingstone varieties of fruits in the genus Prunus are preferred as table fruit and for jams, because the flesh of clingstone fruits tends to be more tender and juicy throughout.

-Tryma is a specialized term for such nut-like drupes that are difficult to categorize.
-Hickory nuts (Carya) and walnuts (Juglans) in the Juglandaceae family grow within an outer husk; these fruits are technically drupes or drupaceous nuts, thus are not true botanical nuts.
+A freestone is a drupe with a stone that can easily be removed from the flesh.
+A clingstone is a drupe with a stone which cannot easily be removed from the flesh.
+A tryma is a nut-like drupe.
+Hickory nuts (Carya) and walnuts (Juglans) in the Juglandaceae family grow within an outer husk; these fruits are technically drupes or drupaceous nuts, not true botanical nuts.